26 Feb 5Yr Value: The Metric that Tells You the Most About Your Fundraising

 The Median 5 Year Value of members experienced by each organization was $1,110.
 This means that half the groups had “5yr” values greater than $1,110, and half had “5yr” values less than that.

 So where do you fit in?
 And more importantly, how can you use this information?

-I like the ideas that we count things that help us make decisions, and we make decisions based on what we learn.
+I like the idea that we count things that help us make decisions, and we make decisions based on what we learn.

-- Sending a special newsletter right after they join jammed with information about land trusts work and how they can plug in.
+- Sending a special newsletter right after they join, jammed with information about how land trusts work and how they can plug in.

-- Focusing some proportion of the social media and emailed communications to people who have just recently joined and may not understand the significance of what they are seeing and reading.
+- Focusing some proportion of the social media and email communications to people who have just recently joined and may not understand the significance of what they are seeing and reading.

 - Hosting special new member events such as information meetings or field trips especially for new members.